solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 This feature will encourage everyone to write better-quality code to help avoid congestion.

-It is the DApp's responsibility to publish the application fee required for each account and instruction.
+It is the dapp's responsibility to publish the application fee required for each account and instruction.
 They should also add appropriate `PayApplicationFee` instruction in their client library while creating transactions or provide visible API to get these application fees.
 We expect these fees to be set and